ROBOTIS-GIT/emanual/_includes/en/dxl/control_table_goal_current.md

-In case of Torque Control Mode, [Goal Current(102)] can be used to set a desired current.
-This value sets a limit to current in Current-based Position Control mode.
-This value cannot exceed [Current Limit(38)].
+Use Goal Current(102) to set a desired current when the [Operating Mode(11)] is **Torque Control Mode**.
+Also, the Goal Current(102) can be used to set a limit to current in Current-based Position Control Mode.